Accused of ‘extreme’ gerrymandering, Maryland lawmakers rush to pass new congressional map

 Battaglia said the original map violated the state constitution’s equal protection, free speech and free elections clauses.
 It also ran afoul of state guidelines for drawing new boundaries because the districts were not compact, among other reasons.

-The new version addresses that in part: It removes the Democrat-leaning Annapolis area from the 1st District that primarily consists of the Republican-leaning counties on the Eastern Shore, according to the person who helped draw it.
+The new version addresses that in part: It removes the Democrat-leaning Annapolis area from the 1st District that primarily consists of the Republican-leaning counties on the Eastern Shore, according to the person who helped draw the map, speaking on the condition of anonymity because it is not publicly available.
 The original map used the Bay Bridge to connect the regions, thereby diluting the concentration of Republicans on the Eastern Shore.

 The legislature’s presiding officers have defended the original map as meeting “the letter of the law.”
 The lawmakers took weeks last year crafting map options and holding public hearings to redraw boundaries after the 2020 census.
 On Monday, they said in a statement that the new map “is contingent on the loss of an appeal.”